 Choose Your Own Writing

 The program provides advanced study in the theory of writing, writing techniques and style, principles and techniques of editing, and the functions of written communication within the professional and occupational setting.
-The program features two tracks:
+The program features six tracks:

 Course schedules are designed for the working professional.
 Evening classes, some of them offered in a partially online format, allow students to pursue careers and advanced degrees.